 If you’re short and overweight, just make sure you’re not wearing TOO many things, details, etc. at one time.
-Over doing it on a lot of trend or details can add bulk and weight to the body, because there’s so much going on within an outfit.
+Overdoing it on a lot of trends or details can add bulk and weight to the body because there’s so much going on within an outfit.

-For example, if you’re wearing statement earrings skip an over the top necklace to wear with them.
+For example, if you’re wearing statement earrings skip an over-the-top necklace to wear with them.
 Another example is wearing a statement blouse, avoid pairing it with a bold pair of pants and instead keep it on the more neutral side.

 A good rule of thumb here is to choose one or two items that are your focal points (or statements) within an outfit and the rest of the items should compliment those.